Inspection Reports for

 Visit Reason

-This post-certification revisit was conducted to verify that previously identified deficiencies reported on the CMS-2567 Statement of Deficiencies and Plan of Correction had been corrected.
+This visit was a post-certification revisit to verify that previously identified deficiencies had been corrected as per the CMS-2567 Statement of Deficiencies and Plan of Correction.

 Findings